How can scientists and professionals determine what kind of temperament profile a person has?

 Later, more time-efficient questionnaires were developed by Carey and associates that measured the same temperamental characteristics as the NYLS.
 These questionnaires were normed and took just 15-20 minutes to complete and about 10-15 minutes to score.
 In the mid-90's software was developed to scores the questionnaires and reduced scoring time to 2-3 minutes.
 Software could also perform statistical calculations instantly that would take hours to do by hand, allowing more specific comparisons to be made, such as using standard scores and doing validity checks.

-Studies have shown moderate levels of agreement amongst the three measurement methods: interview, questionnaire and observation.
+Studies have shown moderate levels of agreement amongst the various measurement methods: interview, questionnaire and physiological measures and observation.
 Each method has its own advantages and drawbacks.
 Today the questionnaire is the method used for practice since it is the least expensive and most time efficient for professionals to use.
 A complete assessment of temperament by the professional involves a combination of interview, direct observation of the person and the use of a standardized questionnaire.
 By putting together the information from all three sources (observation, interview and questionnaire) a valid profile of the temperamental characteristics can nearly always be developed and used to help the person deepen their understanding of their own or their child's individuality and behavior.
 Using temperament-based descriptions, a common frame of reference can be developed between the person and professional, improving understanding and increasing "goodness of fit.